kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 Longer term, we may want to require automated upgrade/rollback tests, but we are missing a bunch of machinery and tooling and can't do that now.
 -->

+Upgrade and downgrade should be simple due the feature being in-memory.
+But we will test the path before GA.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?